Health insurance in Costa Rica

 Visas and diplomacy

 If you are a French national, you do not need a visa for tourist stays of less than 90 days.
 All you need is a passport valid for at least six months.
-If you want to expatriate to Costa Rica, you’ll need a visa that depends on your situation here.
+If you wish to expatriate to Costa Rica, you will need a visa, depending on your situation in the country.
 We advise you to contact the Costa Rican consulate in your current country of residence to find out about the latest procedures.

 Embassy of France in San José